“Even as we grieved, we grew.

 - religious support, including prayers and scripture

-- developing legacy projects, to enable others to remember you in the way you’d like to be remembered
+- developing legacy projects, including helping you to write your life story to enable others to remember you in the way you’d like to be remember

-- An experienced funeral celebrant/facilitator in custom-designing, co-ordinating and leading memorial services online for accessibility to distant relatives.
+- custom-designing, co-ordinating and leading memorial services online which enables accessibility for distant relatives.

-- Helping people to craft a tribute or aspects of a funeral or memorial service, such as music or poem choices.
+- writing a tribute or helping with aspects of a funeral or memorial service, such as choosing music or poetry